-We had occasion a couple years ago to round up a majority of 55 subdivision owners in order to revoke some 25-year old restrictive covenants.
+I had occasion a couple years ago to round up a majority of 55 subdivision owners in order to revoke some 25-year old restrictive covenants.
 The rules were pretty harsh – no work vehicles with signage in front of the house, no sheds, no yard signs …

 It helped that almost everyone in the subdivision was already violating one or more of the covenants.
-We explained – over a several-month education program – that all it would take is one jerk moving into the neighborhood who wanted to stick it to his neighbor, and we’d all face trial court Armageddon.
+I explained – over a several-month education program – that all it would take is one jerk moving into the neighborhood who wanted to stick it to his neighbor, and we’d all face trial court Armageddon.

 The case concerns poor Robby Ricciardello.
 Well, maybe not poor in the fixed asset sense.
 Robby owned five lots in a subdivision, and he had big plans — plans like build a barn, store bulldozers, hunt, grow mangoes — you know, the kinds of things we all like to do with our lots in the middle of subdivisions.

 But he had a problem.
 His deed contained one of those pesky restrictive covenants that restricted the use of the lots to the construction of one-family homes only.
 Fortunately for Rob, the restrictive covenants provided that they could be amended or terminated by a vote of the owners of six of the subdivision lots.

 Robbie decided to build a barn anyway, and he hatched a plan to pull it off.
 He told his neighbor Jim Carroll what he was going to do.
 Jim panicked, because he knew Rob had five lots and only needed the concurrence of one more owner.
 So Jim hatched a plan of his own, starting a drive to amend the covenants in order to make them harder to circumvent.
 Finally, Rob announced he wouldn’t build a barn after all, so Jim abandoned his efforts.